Jesus On Trial Part 2

 OPERATION CHRISTMAS CHILD

-Collection bin is located in the church lobby.
+The collection bin is located in the church lobby.

 Women’s Events